 Dimensions

-The testing facility shall exercise due diligence to design the brake enclosure to fit the largest brake system applied to vehicles that fall within the scope of this GTR.
-This includes possible additional parts designed to reduce particle emissions (e.g. brake filtering devices) provided their dimensions fit the corresponding wheel dimensions on which the brake is mounted.
+The testing facility shall exercise due diligence to design the brake enclosure to fit the largest brake system applied to vehicles that fall within the scope of this UN GTR.
 In addition, the testing facility shall verify the selection is within the capabilities for speed, brake test inertia, and brake torque expected during the test.
-Oversized brake enclosures may lead to low-pressure regions, low airspeeds to achieve the target brake temperatures, longer particle transport times, and increased possibility of leaks or defects.
 An indicative layout with the principal dimensions of the enclosure is illustrated in Figure 7.5.